 “It reached a boiling point where all of the sudden the crowd that built the night kind of got muscled out by an audience that didn’t really know what was there; they just knew that there were lots of people there,” says Smith.
 “Those ‘80s nights just became gross and over-attended.”

-Despite the mainstream success of the club, it would close its doors in 2007 (an offer was made on the space to transform the lower level into an American Apparel store—which has since closed).
+Despite the mainstream success of the club, it would close its doors in 2007 (an offer was made on the space to transform the lower level into an American Apparel store—it has since closed).
 Twelve or so years after opening, Good Form would help close out the final Thursday club night on the main floor.
 Appropriately, hundreds of people came to dance their faces off one last time.

 “I remember going outside, and before we were even open I could see a line past the Second Cup coffee place [on River Avenue],” says Braun.

 Two nights later, a nu-metal show with Dreadnaut would officially end all programming on the main level, while the goth scene’s swan song went off upstairs.
 “People hung out until the bitter end of it all until five in the morning,” says Banicevic, who DJ’d the final eve with goth night originator DJ Count Zero, and DJ Nuvo.
 “There was a joy and a sadness…the Die Maschine went out with a wonderful bang that blasted well into the morning.”

 “For a long time, it was connected to that Osborne Village culture and community,” says Ryckman of the infamous establishment.
 “What we’ve seen nowadays is venues flaring up and burning up really quickly.
 For a community to have those kinds of cornerstones [like the Albert and Collective], it really helps to foster a scene and survive.”

 Julijana Capone misses dancing inside of the Die Maschine’s cage.
 She can be reached at firstname.lastname@example.org.
 Stay tuned for more articles about beloved, bygone and still-kicking music venues across the country.